-We are probably in a recession later, but we can’t know for sure for another quarter or so.
+We are probably in a recession already, but we can’t know for sure for another quarter or so.
 With inflation on the rise and interest-rate hikes making less money available, it will be some time before things grow again.

 In a blog post, Fred Wilson estimates it will be another 18 months before we see any improvement.
 Key indicators will be a bottoming out of public stock valuations before rising again (e.g. 1980 recession took 3 years to see stocks rebound).